ysfBenali/next-portfolio/README.md

 │   │   ├── contact.svg			# Illustrations from (undraw.co)
 │   │   ├── icons			# Icons
-│   │   └── thumbnail			# Cover of your website when it's shared to social media │   ├── fonts				# self-hosted fonts with @next/font
+│   │   └── thumbnail			# Cover of your website when it's shared to social media │   ├── fonts				# Self-hosted fonts with @next/font
 ├── src
 │   ├── app				# AppDir
 │   │	├── api